CONDUCTOR | PIANIST

 — Bucks Examiner

 He is Artistic Director of Faust Chamber Orchestra, with whom he has appeared at venues including Kings Place, LSO St Luke’s, West Road Concert Hall, Hatfield House and the London Design Museum.
+He is Principal Conductor of Stamford Chamber Orchestra, and gives regular performances in the exquisite 18th century Ballroom at the Stamford Assembly Rooms.

 As pianist Mark has performed at venues including Wigmore Hall, Kings Place, St John’s Smith Square, Holywell Music Room, Opera Bastille (Paris) and the Shanghai Oriental Arts Centre.
-Mark was awarded a Bayreuth Festival Young Artist Bursary in 2018 and recorded the world première of Alex Woolf’s ‘NHS Symphony’ for BBC Radio 3, which won a Prix Europa.
+Mark was awarded a Bayreuth Festival Young Artist Bursary in 2018 and recorded the world première of ‘NHS Symphony’ for BBC Radio 3, which won a Prix Europa.
 He was awarded an International Opera Awards Bursary in 2017.
-He is musical assistant to David Hill with The Bach Choir and regularly conducts the choir in concert and the recording studio.
+He is Associate Conductor to The Bach Choir and regularly conducts the choir in concert and the recording studio.
+In 2021 he was producer for an album 'Bach Inspired' featuring six new works written in response to chorales from Bach's 'St Matthew Passion', which received a 4-star review from BBC Music Magazine.
+Equally at home with community music projects, Mark recently conducted the new opera 'Bloom Britannia' by Orlando Gough and Stephen Plaice in a production by Polly Graham.